-Afternote: The Ecology update was provided to JB.
+AFTERNOTE: The Ecology update was originally provided to JB from AG in October 2023 but has been recirculated.

 SG added that hares were present before HPC even if they were new to the Southern Landscape Area.

 The Chair thanked SW for her presentation.